doomedgene/seobi-dataset/README.md

 ## Documentation

+The repository currently includes the following documentation files:

 - `docs/SCHEMA.md`: field descriptions for the released data tables

-Additional rule documentation and usage examples may be added in later updates.
+- `docs/keyword_rules.md`: summary of the thematic trigger rules used in the released thematic annotations
+- `docs/entity_rules.md`: summary of the rule-based entity annotation procedures
+- `docs/undeciphered_support_rules.md`: summary of the conservative support procedure for partially deciphered sentences

+## Usage example

+- `examples/read_seobi.py`: minimal example showing how to load the released data tables and retrieve thematic annotations and entity mentions for a sample sentence
 ## Repository structure

 ```text